ValveSoftware/Proton/README.md

 ## Modification

-vagrant syncs the proton directory to any files in the cloned repo.
+vagrant syncs the Proton directory to any files in the cloned repo.
 So, if you want to make changes, close the VM with `vagrant halt`, make your changes, then launch vagrant again with `vagrant up`

 Environment variable options: